harrypeter07/copimon/README.md

 - Copy text on any page (Ctrl+C / Cmd+C).
 It uploads to the server automatically.
 - On any client in the same room, press Ctrl/Cmd+V to open the overlay of recent items; click to paste.
 - If no editable field is focused, the chosen text is written to the clipboard.

+### Clipboard permissions and fallbacks
+- When inserting into inputs/textareas, no special permission is needed.
+- If inserting is not possible, the extension writes to the clipboard.
+It tries the async Clipboard API first and falls back to `document.execCommand('copy')` during a user gesture (click/Enter in overlay), which is widely supported.
+- Some pages may restrict clipboard access; the fallback path is handled automatically by the content script.

 ## Configuration & storage